 - Submission of a 2,000-word final Advanced Accounting and Finance Project proposal (80% weighting).

 - Online viva voce presentation of 10 minutes made by the student of the final submitted project proposal to their supervisor.
-This has a pass/refer assessment, but will not attract marks.
+This has a pass/refer assessment.

 Feedback on the draft proposal and final proposal will be on elements such as the academic content, use of research methodology, criticality, referencing and presentation style.